flaxmans/CompBio_on_git/Datasets/COVID-19/ColoradoDataByCounty/README.md

 # Data on COVID-19 in Colorado By County

-Accessed during March 2020 at [https://data-cdphe.opendata.arcgis.com/datasets/colorado-covid-19-positive-cases-and-rates-of-infection-by-county-of-identification][sourcewebpage]
+Accessed during March 2020 and beyond at [https://data-cdphe.opendata.arcgis.com/datasets/colorado-covid-19-positive-cases-and-rates-of-infection-by-county-of-identification][sourcewebpage]

 ## Notes about the raw data and their source: